• Home

 Trump halted his war against Iran for two weeks while talks are underway.
 But the ceasefire remains fragile as hostilities continued, and Iran maintains a tight grip on the strait.

 At the same time, the U.S. military continues to send more combat power to the region.
 A third aircraft carrier as well as thousands of Marines and paratroopers are expected to arrive later this month.
-More long-large cruise missiles are also flowing to the Middle East.
+More long-range cruise missiles are also flowing to the Middle East.

-“I think we’re kind of getting ready for round 2,” Rapidan Energy founder Bob McNally told CNBC on Thursday.
-“But as we work on Iran’s ability to disrupt Hormuz, which we unfortunately started way too late but we’re doing that now, Iran’s leverage starts to erode.
+“I think we’re kind of getting ready for round two,” Rapidan Energy founder Bob McNally told CNBC on Thursday.
+“But as we work on Iran’s ability to disrupt Hormuz, which we unfortunately started way too late, but we’re doing that now, Iran’s leverage starts to erode.
 And I think the conditions for a real ceasefire and a reopening of the Strait of Hormuz, a full reopening, will be stronger later this month than they are right now.”

 McNally, who previously served as White House energy advisor to President George W. Bush, also pointed out that the U.S. has reduced Iran’s stockpile of underwater mines that can be used to close the strait.